openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/llvm-toolchain-pl.md

 ## Project license model

-Each component will use the license of the corresponding upstream RISC-V component.
+Each component will use the license of the corresponding upstream RISC-V version of the component.
+Most of the LLVM project is now licensed under the Apache 2 license.
+However some included components, such as Google Test and Autoconf use their own imported licenses and some legacy code remains under the old LLVM-UIUC license.
+Full details are in the [Developer Policy](https://llvm.org/docs/DeveloperPolicy.html) on the LLVM project website.

+Some components are not from LLVM project.
+For example GNU ld and the GNU Debugger are covered by the GNU General Public License version 3, glibc is covered by the GNU Lesser General Public License, and newlib is covered by a huge range of licenses.
+In all these cases the `COPYING` files in the top level directory of the repository detail the licensing requirements.

 ## Description of initial code contribution, if required

 Not applicable - the initial contribution is the freely available upstream code base.

 ## Repository Requirements

-The respositories are mirrors of the upstream repositories, with a single branch mirroring upstream top of tree.
+The OpenHW respositories are mirrors of the upstream repositories, with a single branch mirroring upstream top of tree.
+These have a limted lifetime until the CORE-V vendor specific code is accepted upstream, thereby allowing all work to be done external to CORE-V.

 ## Project distribution model

-The delivered code will be distributed as part of the upstream projects.
+The delivered code will be distributed as part of the upstream projects, allowing users to build the tool chain from source code.

 Pending upstream adoption, the source code for the components will be available through mirror repositories under OpenHW Group GitHub.

-Binaries are provided through the [Embecosm resource download page](https://www.embecosm.com/resources/tool-chain-downloads/#corev)
+For convenience, pre-built binaries for a range of operating systems are provided through the [Embecosm resource download page](https://www.embecosm.com/resources/tool-chain-downloads/#corev).

 ## Preliminary Project plan
 <!--- A full project plan is not required at PL.
 A preliminary plan, which can be for instance the schedule for completion of component or feature list, together with responsible resource, should be provided.
 Full details should be provided at PA gate. -->
+All project plans will appear as part of the Plan Approved proposal.

 ## Risk Register
 <!--- A list of known risks, for example external dependencies, and any mitigation strategy -->